rishabhBudhouliya/MLOps/README.md

 - **Serving Strategy Evaluation**
   - Compare model serving on server-grade GPU vs server-grade CPU using the same deployment setup.
   - Evaluate trade-offs in latency, throughput, and cost of deployment using commercial cloud infrastructure (e.g., Chameleon Cloud).
+  - Target inference latency for the quantized 7B model: ~5–20 seconds per PR with batching (depending on diff length and context size).
+Classifier/Ranker expected to add ~0.5–2 seconds.
+  - Target concurrency: ~10–20 concurrent requests.
+  - Target batch size: ~4–16 depending on GPU memory and latency tolerance.